ndejong/pfsense_fauxapi/README.md

    configuration files using "owner" are still supported.
  - added a "source" attribute to the logs making it easier to grep fauxapi events, for example `clog /var/log/system.log | grep fauxapi`
- - plenty of dcoumentation fixes and updates
+ - plenty of documentation fixes and updates
- - added documentation highlighting features and capabilities that existed without them being obvious
+ - added documentation highlighting features and capabilities that existed but were not previously obvious
  - added the [`extras`](https://github.com/ndejong/pfsense_fauxapi/tree/master/extras) path
    in the project repo as a better place to keep non-package files, `client-libs`, `examples`, `build-tools` etc